hyperledger/hyperledger/README.md

-# hyperledger
+# Hyperledger Project
-Hyperledger is being redeveloped and will be open sourced once stable.
-Please see digitalasset.com/hyperledger/index.html for more info.
+Hyperledger Project is being organized as a Collaborative Project at The Linux Foundation.
+Check hyperledger.org for more information.